MSekrst/sofascore-academy-2020/project/README.md

 If you are not 100% how should something look like, feel free to borrow some ideas from other web pages.
 If you want more cutting edge designs try to find inspiration on [Dribble](https://dribbble.com/).

-Keep in mind that simple design is easier to implement and often looks clean and fresh.
+Keep in mind that simple design is easier to implement and often looks clean.

 Simple design tips:

 - Don't incorporate many different colors (e.g. use black, white and simple color highlight)